 How to Undo Recent Commits in Git

-One of the greatest things about Git is that you can undo almost anything.
+One of the greatest advantages of Git is that you can undo almost anything.
 Let’s have a look at how we can undo recent commits in Git.

 How to Undo Commits with git reset Command

-Note: Put the corresponding number instead of ~x.
+Put the corresponding number instead of ~x.
 For example, if you specify ~3, the command will affect the third commit from the bottom.
-If you do not determine ~x, git reset --soft HEAD command will change your latest commit.
+If you do not determine ~x, git reset --soft HEAD will change your latest commit.

-How to Undo Commits with git revert Command
+How to Undo Commits with the git revert command

-git revert HEAD~x (git reset --hard commit hash) reverts the changes specified by the last commit in HEAD and create a new commit with the reverted changes.
+The git revert HEAD~x (git reset --hard commit hash) command reverts the changes specified by the last commit in HEAD and creates a new commit with the reverted changes.

 git revert HEAD ~x

 For example, if your history is as follows:

-git log --oneline 872fa7e try something crazy a1e8fb5 make some important changes to hello.txt
+git log --oneline 872fa7e try new feature a1e8fb5 changes to index.html file

-How to Undo Commits with git amend Command
+How to Undo Commits with the git amend command

 git commit --amend

 This command will open your Editor and let you change the message.
 The new changes will be added to the amended commit.

 If you want to make changes in the commit message, you "commit again" - without any staged changes but with the correct message:

 git commit --amend -m "This is the correct message"

 If there is anything else to add to that last commit, stage changes as usual and then commit again:

 The --force feature forces pushing your commit after making changes to update the remote history.

-How to Undo Commits with Git git checkout Command
+How to Undo Commits with the git checkout command